hananbeer/zerem/Zerem-security-review.md

 Allow partial unlock of funds or document that the protocol does not support such tokens, so integrating protocols do not transfer them through Zerem.
 Also you can add functionality to rescue excess funds out of the Zerem protocol

+## Client response

+Acknowledged

 # QA report - low severity & non-critical issues

----

 ## [QA-01] Use latest Solidity version with a stable pragma statement